hyun2xyz/DIY_nas/README.md

 As I studied a little about NAS, I learned that I would need hardware capable of running a Linux-based NAS OS.
 For stable operation, I would need at least a 4-bay system for RAID, and I would also have to buy NAS-grade HDDs separately.

-Then one day, I casually thought:

-“Couldn’t I just build this with the powerful desktop that’s been sitting unused in my studio?”
+Then one day, I casually thought “Couldn’t I just build this with the powerful desktop that’s been sitting unused in my studio?”
 That’s how it lightly began.
 Inspired by Andrej Karpathy’s idea of vibe coding, I carried out this project without writing a single line of code myself, using only natural language.

 I did set one rule for myself: whenever I encountered a word I didn’t know during the process, I wouldn’t just skip over it.
 I took the time to study and organize the concept and principle behind it.
 Because I needed to understand what I was actually doing.

 Since I had a few other projects running in parallel, the total working time was around ten days.
 If I had focused on it alone, I think it could have been done even faster.
 It is still in beta testing, but I’ve started by using it for wiki hosting, and I’m sharing the pipeline I built on GitHub in a way that is easy to understand.

 Feedback and suggestions for the project are always welcome.
 Thank you for reading.
 Please be very, very happy.

 ## Prerequisites